imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 # Client side file upload

 You can upload files to the ImageKit.io media library directly from the client-side in Javascript, or Android or iPhone app using [signature-based authentication](client-side-file-upload.md#signature-generation-for-client-side-file-upload).
-You will need to implement `authenticationEndpoint` endpoint on your backend server as shown [here](client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint).
+You will need to implement `authenticator` function that resolves with an object containing the necessary security parameters i.e signature, token, and expire. as shown [here](client-side-file-upload.md#configure-authentication-in-the-frontend-app).

 You can use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
 See [example usage](client-side-file-upload.md#examples).